biotop/biotop-website-hugo/content/about.md

 - The **rigid institutional structure** of universities and research centres creates a context where linearity of carreer paths has become a prime selection criterion for success.
 This quenches innovation, is a source of existential anxiety for young scientists and inhibits interdisciplinarity.

-- The ever-expanding spectrum of scientific disciplines and sub-disciplines creates a real **measurement-problem at the heart of science**: How do the bodies that fund science assess quality of scientific output of researchers, whose potentially invaluable work may only be fully comprehended by a handful of people.
+- The ever-expanding spectrum of scientific disciplines and sub-disciplines creates a real **measurement-problem at the heart of science**: How do the bodies that fund science assess quality of scientific output of researchers, whose potentially invaluable work may only be fully comprehended by a handful of people?
 The answer is an over-reliance on aggregated metrics such as the number of publications in high impact journals, with the result of a distorted scientific culture that predominantly fosters fashionable and novel research, and lacks incentives to warrant reproducibility of studies and to openly share ideas.

 - In light of increasing specialisation, the lack of interdisciplinarity and failure to integrate outreach activities in the research process creates a **communication problem**: Not only does it become increasingly difficult to communicate ones reasearch to scientists within and between fields of scientific inquiry, science is edging away from the broader public.
 When science fails to communicate the scope and value of the insights it produces, the aforementioned measurement problem becomes aggravated, the very notion of publicly funded research falls under scrutiny, and opportunities for valuable feedback are lost.